 “Thank you to ACS for this award, and thank you for your voice and your engagement with the Congress of the United States, and thank you for continuing to stand up for science and stand up for its role in the future of our country,” Coons said.

 Kaufman, who served as a senator from 2009 to 2010, secured $400,000 to fund research and extension grants for women and minorities in STEM.
 He also authored the STEM Education Coordination Act, which recognized all federal programs and activities that support STEM education.
-He thanked ACS for not only providing Congress with the facts, but also being “excellent advocates for the issues that you determine to be important,” he said.
+He thanked ACS for not only providing Congress with the facts, but also being “excellent advocates for the issues that you determine to be important.”

 - Chemical & Engineering News